danyx23/elm-from-scratch/03 Functions and types.md

 	text (salutation "John")
 ```

 Ok, the first thing you will notice is that the type annotation for salutation changed.
 It is now "String -> String".
-The arrow separates the individual arguments from each other and the return type (the return type is always the last thing in the list).
+In general, the arrow separates the individual arguments from each other and the return type and it signals that this is a function (the return type is always the last thing in the list).
+In this case there is one arrow so, so it is a function that takes one argument.
 You would read this as "salutation is a function that takes a string and returns a string".

 The definition in the next line changed too - it is now "salutation name = ".
 This is how you define arguments.
 Salutation is now a function that takes one argument and it gives it the identifier "name".